 Give your fast finishers something fun to do and help them brush on their turkey day terminology with this Thanksgiving activity: Word search!

-Use the Teach Starter Word Search widget to create a quick printable word search with our pre-populated Thanksgiving vocabulary list, or add your own words!
+Use the Teach Starter Word Search widget to create a quick printable word search with our pre-populated Thanksgiving vocabulary list, or add your own words.
+You can also use this fun football word search to bring another holiday activity into the mix.

 Looking for even more Thanksgiving activities and ideas?
 Check out our Thanksgiving collection that’s been stuffed with curriculum-aligned activities, printables, and more!